Opportunities for individuals and sporting organisations to receive funding through Sport Australia.

 The Gambling Community Benefit Fund (GCBF) provides not-for-profit groups operating in Queensland with the opportunity to apply for grants from $500 to $35,000.
 The fund allocates grants to not-for-profit community groups, to enhance their capacity to provide services, leisure activities and opportunities for Queensland communities.
-Applications close 31 March 2022.
+Applications are now closed.

 Get Playing Places and Spaces provides funding, up to $150,000, for infrastructure development so that more Queenslanders can be involved in sport and active recreation.

 The program provides funding of $2,000 to assist not-for-profit local and regional sport and active recreation organisations re-establish their operations in a COVID-safe environment.
 Funding is available for equipment, training and operational expenses.

 Brisbane City Council’s Lord Mayor’s Community Fund (previously known as the Lord Mayor’s Suburban Initiative Fund) supports community projects that build stronger communities in Brisbane.
 Applications for the 2022-23 financial year are now open.
 Applications will close at midnight on Friday 16 June 2023, or when each ward had spent their allocated budget (whichever occurs first).The minimum grant is $250 (goods and services tax (GST exclusive) and the maximum is $10,000 (GST exclusive) per organisation.